nz-social-investment-agency/social_investment_analytical_layer/README.md

 2. If the SIAL is to be run pointing to the IDI_Clean_20160715 refresh version, please note that you will have failures for 'MOH_nnpac_events.sql', 'MIX_mortality_events.sql' and 'CYF_client_events.sql'.
 The underlying IDI tables have changed the strucuture since this refresh, and the latest SIAL tables have also changed to reflect these underlying table-level changes.
 To circumvent these errors, use an older version of these scripts from Github or make the required changes to these 3 scripts manually by renaming the appropriate columns to reflect what is available in this IDI refresh version.
 For more guidance/help, contact us at info@siu.govt.nz.

 ## Getting Help:
-For more help/guidance in running the SIAL, email info@siu.govt.nz
+For more help/guidance in running the SIAL, email info@sia.govt.nz

 Tracking number: SIU-2017-0139